syalunin/quantum-vortices/README.md

 ## Gallery

-Here are some pictures to illustrate the project: formation of a hexagonal lattice of vortices in the Bose Einstein condensate (top) and the eigenstates of a harmonic oscillator (bottom).
+Here are some pictures to illustrate the project: (top) formation of a hexagonal lattice of vortices in the Bose Einstein condensate and (bottom) the eigenstates of a harmonic oscillator.

 <p>
   <img src="images/quantum_vortices.png" alt="Image 1" width="960">